croningp/electrondensity2/README.md

 ```
 This command will download and generate electron densities for QM9 dataset (it requires 256GB od harddisk space) using number of CPUs specified in CPU_COUNT.
 ### Supplementary information
-Please check the supplementer information document for full documentation about how to install, train and run the different models.
+Please check the Supplementary Information document for full documentation about how to install, train and run the different models.